 - Ingested Traces/s

-- Average number of traces per second ingested into Datadog for the service in the past one hour.
+- Average number of traces per second ingested starting from the service over the past one hour.

 - Ingested Bytes/s

-- Average number of bytes per second ingested into Datadog for the service in the past one hour.
+- Average number of bytes per second ingested into Datadog for the service over the past one hour.

 - Downstream Bytes/s

-- Average number of bytes per second ingested, including spans from downstream services whose ingestion decisions are set at this service.
-This includes the bytes of all descending child spans, as well as spans caught by the Error sampler, the Rare sampler, and the App Analytics mechanism.
+- Average number of bytes per second ingested for which the service makes the sampling decision.
+This includes the bytes of all downstream child spans that follow the decision made at the head of the trace, as well as spans caught by the Error sampler, the Rare sampler, and the App Analytics mechanism.

 - Traffic Breakdown

-- A detailed breakdown of the destination of every trace generated by the service.
+- A detailed breakdown of traffic sampled and unsampled for traces starting from the service.
 See Traffic breakdown for more information.

 - Ingestion Configuration

 Automatic if the default head-based sampling mechanism from the Agent applies.
-If the ingestion was configured in the tracing libraries with user-defined rules, the service is marked as
+If the ingestion was configured in the tracing libraries with trace sampling rules, the service is marked as

 Configured.
 For more information about configuring ingestion for a service, read about changing the default ingestion rate.